MicroStrategy/rest-api-docs/docs/common-workflows/manage-calendar-objects/create-a-calendar-object.md

 ---
-title: Create a Custom Calendar Object
+title: Create a custom calendar object
-sidebar_label: Create a Custom Calendar Object
+sidebar_label: Create a custom calendar object
 description: This workflow demonstrates how to create a new custom calendar object through the Modeling service.
 ---